 Take Happy Hour to the next level by heading to an oyster bar.
 You'll find deals on drinks and oysters for $1 each.
 It's a perfect way to rest your legs and get a little pick-me-up before the evening.

 This article has rounded up some of the best oyster bars in the city and breaks it down by neighborhood.

 Cost: Depending on the location, drinks start around $7 and oysters are typically $1 each.

 Many of the country's top comedians have put in their time at comedy clubs in NYC.
 One of the most famous, Comedy Cellar, is known to have surprise appearances from people like Dave Chappelle, Aziz Ansari, Amy Poehler and Jerry Seinfeld.
 And we met a few people who just happened to be there on the right night, so it is more common than you might think!

-Book your tickets in advance on Comedy Cellar's website because they do sell out.
+Book your tickets in advance on Best Comedy Tickets because they do sell out.

 Cost: From $8 to $24 depending on the show and time.